Thanga Magan (2015 film): Plot

-Tamizh, his wife Yamuna, and mother move into an uncomfortable home.
+Tamizh, his wife Yamuna, and his mother move into an uncomfortable home.
 Tamizh leaves them with his friend Kumaran while he looks for a job.
-All the companies are pleased with his resume but are hesitant to give him a job due to occurrences in his past job.
+All the companies are pleased with his resume, but are hesitant to offer him a job due to incidents in his past employment.
 Desperate, Tamizh gets a job at a roadside biriyani shop.
-He comes home for the night after he gets drunk, and flashback starts.
+He comes home for the night after he gets drunk, and a flashback starts.

-5 years earlier, college student Tamizh, Kumaran, and Tamizh's cousin Aravind were inseparable friends.
-One day, Tamizh's mother tells him to go to the temple for a pooja (blessing ceremony).
-There he meets Hema, who is an Anglo-Indian and architect student and likes her.
-Tamizh and Kumaran leave out Aravind, as they feel due to his better looks, he might hinder their attempts at the girls.
-Tamizh starts to woo her and the two eventually fall in love, while Kumaran and Tamizh's neighbour Revathi also fall in love.
-For their first anniversary, Tamizh, Hema, Kumaran, and Hema's friend Revathi go to Darjeeling without telling Aravind and Tamizh's father Vijayraghavan.
-Feeling guilty, he decides he will tell them both the truth once he goes back to Chennai.
-But Aravind has followed the group, says he never wants to see Tamizh again for betraying him, and storms off.
-Later, when Hema and Tamizh are discussing their future, Tamizh learns that Hema doesn't envision his parents living with them in their marital home.
-This infuriates Tamizh and they both fight, eventually leading to their break-up.
+Five years earlier, college student Tamizh, Kumaran, and Tamizh's cousin Aravind were inseparable friends.
+One day, Tamizh's mother tells him to go to the temple for a pooja.
+There, he meets Hema, an Anglo-Indian architecture student, and likes her.
+Tamizh and Kumaran leave out Aravind as they feel that, due to his better looks, he might hinder their attempts at the girls.
+Tamizh starts wooing her, and the two eventually fall in love, while Kumaran and Tamizh's neighbour Revathi also fall in love.
+For their first anniversary, Tamizh, Hema, Kumaran, and Revathi go to Darjeeling without telling Tamizh's father Vijayraghavan and Aravind.
+Feeling guilty, Tamizh decides he will tell them both the truth once he goes back to Chennai.
+However, Aravind has followed the group, says he never wants to see Tamizh again for betraying him, and storms off.
+Later, when Hema and Tamizh are discussing their future, Tamizh learns that Hema does not envision his parents living with them in their marital home.
+This infuriates Tamizh, and they both fight, eventually leading to their breakup.

 They both move on with their own lives.
-Tamizh starts work as a junior officer at his father's Income Tax office, Hema marries Aravind.
-Later Tamizh's family arranges his marriage with Yamuna.
-They gradually fall in love with each other and eventually forgets Hema.
+Tamizh starts work as a junior officer at his father's income tax office, and Hema marries Aravind.
+Later, Tamizh's family arranges his marriage with Yamuna.
+They gradually fall in love with each other and eventually forget Hema.
 One day, Vijayraghavan returns home tense and shouts at his wife.
 The next morning, when Yamuna opens the bathroom door, it is found that Vijayraghavan had hung himself.
 Everybody accuses him of stealing an important tax file from his office.
-Tamizh is also suspended without pay and the Govt Quarters Chief evicts him due to bad name.
-At the same time Yamuna informs her family that she might be pregnant.
-Tamizh, Yamuna and his mother are asked to evict; they stay at Yamuna's parents' house, but end up leaving due to her parents mistreating Tamizh.
+Tamizh is also suspended without pay, and the Government Quarters Chief evicts him because of his bad reputation.
+At the same time, Yamuna informs her family that she might be pregnant.
+Tamizh, his mother, and Yamuna are asked to evict; they stay at Yamuna's parents' house but leave because her parents mistreat Tamizh.
 They stay at a hut temporarily as Tamizh works at the roadside biriyani shop.
-Overwhelmed by the sudden turn of events, Tamizh cries out to Yamuna on struggling to live with these struggles, but she comforts and supports him throughout.
+Overwhelmed by the sudden turn of events, Tamizh cries out to Yamuna as he struggles to live, but she comforts and supports him throughout.